Getting Started

 custommodelpath refers to a list of custom models, path to the folder containing custom model (.py files), multiple paths can be separated by ;.
 Default value is None meaning no additional path will be searched when loading model.
 Or for example: /users/astroNN/custom_models/;/local/some_other_custom_models/ if you have self defined model in those locations.

-cpufallback refers to whether force to use CPU.
-No effect if you are using tensorflow instead of tensorflow-gpu
+cpufallback refers to whether force keras to use CPU.

 For whatever reason if you want to reset the configure file: